Valuehorizon/valuehorizon-sample-project/README.rst

 ====================================

-A Django-based Sample Project toolkit.
-It also includes documentation, test coverage and a good amount of sample data to play around with.
-This app is a part of the Valuehorizon application ecosystem.
+A sample project used to try/test the Valuehorizon application ecosystem.

 Installation
 ============